Entry 1: May 14, 2009

 The pathology of the prostate showed a slightly elevated incidence of cancer than did the biopsy, but in the end it was all removed.
 Barring the cancer raising its ugly head in the future, no further treatment is indicated.
 In a couple of weeks I will take the first post-op PSA test and it is expected that the level will be <0.
 The post-op appointment and blood test results are scheduled for the day before my fifty-first birthday.
 I anticipate that we will be celebrating being cancer free, being a cancer survivor.

 There are certainly some life lessons that I will take away from this journey.
 While this leg of the journey certainly may be done, the journey itself is not over.
 The Lord has used this awful disease in ways I already know, and in ways that may not yet be apparent.
-While we have had a good and solid marriage, dealing with this cancer has returned to us a tenderness born of deep discussions that hadn’t been part of our conversations for, well, probably before children, or before embarking on the return to school that lead to the call into the public ministry.
+While my wife and I have had a good and solid marriage, dealing with this cancer has returned to us a tenderness born of deep discussions that hadn’t been part of our conversations for, well, probably before children, or before embarking on the return to school that lead to the call into the public ministry.
 Known to hold hands when we walk together, I find we touch a little more, cuddle a little more.

 Perspective is another gift of the cancer journey.
 Probably like most males, my self-identity is hooked into my work.
 Six weeks away from work.
 I’ve never taken six weeks away from my work.
 I have come to realize that work is not only the tasks that make up the job but also the people with whom I work.
 The relationships are nearly as important for being successful in my work as is completing the tasks.
 And here’s another: as important as my work is, my time away from work is equally as important.
 The time outside of work needs to be carefully guarded and used.
 It is in this time outside of work that I can attend to my relationship with my wife and family, recreate, and attend to the several other interests that make life varied and interesting.
 Now that the largest chunk of my schedule will again drop back into place, it will be important for me to find the means that will allow this fresh perspective to create a healthy balance for my life.